jsirgo/lvm-discord-bot/README.md

 ```shell
 docker build --build-arg token=BOT_TOKEN --build-arg symbol=% -t sound-discord-bot .
 ```
+#### Optional build args
+* apienabled="true" in order to enable the bot api (Default false)
+* sslenabled="true" in order to enable https access to the bot api (Default false)
+* username="admin" to change the api user (Default admin)
+* password="soundbot" to change the api password (Default soundbot)
+* domain="example.com" The domain where the api will be available (Only required if ssl enabled)
+* mantaineremail="example@email.com" Mantainer email required by greenlock-express (Only required if ssl enabled)

+### Run docker container
 To run the docker container:
 ```shell
 docker run -d sound-discord-bot
 ```
-Append *-p 53134:53134* to *docker run* if running the webservices.
+Append *-p 53134:53134* to *docker run* if running the api, or *-p 443:443* in case of running it with ssl.
-#### Other build args accepted
-* wsenabled="true" in order to enable the bot webservices (Default false)
-* sslenabled="true" in order to enable https access to the bot webservices (Default false)
-* username="admin" to change the webservices username (Default admin)
-* password="soundbot" to change the webservices password (Default soundbot)

 ### Add bot to discord server
 Replace the {CLIENT_ID} in the url with the application client id from the Discord Developer Portal and open the url: https://discordapp.com/oauth2/authorize?client_id={CLIENT_ID}&scope=bot&permissions=6144

+## API
+API can be accesible through 53134 port or 443 in case ssl is enabled Available endpoints:
+* /user/authenticate
+* /bot
+* /sound/play
+* /sound/add
+* /sound/:filename